-Defendants offer no legal support for their suggestion that the ITR placed the responsibility for obtaining an OFAC license on defendants' CMHC superiors rather than themselves or their argument that they had a "right to rely on their superiors within the company to assure all licenses were in place."
+9 Defendants offer no legal support for their suggestion that the ITR placed the responsibility for obtaining an OFAC license on defendants' CMHC superiors rather than themselves or their argument that they had a "right to rely on their superiors within the company to assure all licenses were in place."
 See Defs.'
 Reply Mem. on Willfulness at 6.
 In any event, there is no requirement in the law that the government must produce evidence in its case-in-chief that defendants possessed authority within the corporation to make final decisions on such matters.

-Having determined the applicable legal standard, the Court now must decide whether the government is entitled to submit its case to the jury based on the evidence adduced during its case-in-chief -- i.e., whether that evidence is, pursuant to Rule 29 of the Federal Rules of Criminal Procedure, sufficient to sustain a conviction.
-Defendants contend that, even under the willfulness standard the Court has adopted, the evidence presented by the government cannot support a conviction because (1) the evidence offered to prove knowledge of illegality was temporally removed from the transactions at issue in Counts Two through Six and (2) the government, although it offered abundant proof that defendants collaborated to bring about shipments that all parties agree were unlawful, failed to offer sufficient proof of an agreement to violate the law, which is a necessary element of the charge of conspiracy.
-As explained above, these arguments, at bottom, actually turn on the question of defendants' willfulness, i.e., their knowledge of the unlawfulness of their actual (and planned) conduct.11 Direct evidence of knowledge is, of course, rarely available, but "[c]ircumstantial proof of specific intent may suffice."
+support a conviction because (1) the evidence offered to prove knowledge of illegality was temporally removed from the transactions at issue in Counts Two through Six and (2) the government, although it offered abundant proof that defendants collaborated to bring about shipments that all parties agree were unlawful, failed to offer sufficient proof of an agreement to violate the law, which is a necessary element of the charge of conspiracy.
+As explained above, these arguments, at bottom, actually turn on the question of defendants' willfulness, i.e., their knowledge of the unlawfulness of their actual (and planned) conduct.
+10 Direct evidence of knowledge is, of course, rarely available, but "[c]ircumstantial proof of specific intent may suffice."
 See United States v.
 Tooker, 957 F.2d 1209, 1214 (5th Cir.
 1992).
-The Court concludes that the government has, in fact, come forward with sufficient evidence for a reasonable jury to conclude (1) that the defendants knew their specific conduct -- shipping goods from the United States to Iran, via the UAE -- was illegal at the time they engaged or planned to
+The Court concludes that the government has, in fact, come forward with sufficient evidence for a reasonable jury to conclude (1) that the defendants knew their specific conduct -- shipping goods from the United States to Iran, via the UAE -- was illegal at the time they engaged or planned to engage in the conduct and (2) that, by virtue of that knowledge of illegality, the defendants' cooperative efforts to bring about those shipments constituted an agreement to commit an offense against the United States.